Become the ideal job candidate

 We're always looking to welcome master's and doctoral students with a passion for improving the world's health and wellbeing.

-Book our theatre-based workshops
+Book our theatre-based Education Programs

 Examining the topics of violence against women and anorexia nervosa, the performances are recognised as an innovative and unique approach to starting a discussion about these highly topical issues.